Somoy TV

 Somoy TV (সময় টিভি), also known as just Somoy (সময়; /bn/) as branded on-air, is a Bangladeshi Bengali-language satellite and cable news television channel.
 It is based in the Nasir Trade Centre at Bir Uttam CR Dutta Road in Dhaka.
 Somoy is primarily owned by City Group.

 The channel was launched on 17 April 2011.
 It broadcasts using the Bangladesh-1 satellite since 2019.
-On YouTube, Somoy TV is the most subscribed Bangladeshi channel, being the first to receive the Diamond Play Button in 2021.
+The official YouTube channel of Somoy TV is one of the most subscribed channels from Bangladesh, being the first to receive the Diamond Play Button in 2021.
 Several fact-checking organizations have identified Somoy TV as a significant source of misinformation within Bangladesh.

 History

 Somoy TV received government permission to broadcast in October 2009.
 It started test transmission on 10 October 2010 and has been commercially on-air since 17 April 2011.
 Before its official launch, Somoy TV was sold to City Group on 8 June 2010.
 In November 2011, Somoy TV, along with three other Bangladeshi television channels, signed an agreement with UNICEF to air children's programming for one minute.
 My TV was available for streaming on phones through Teletalk's 3G services in October 2012.

 On 19 May 2019, Somoy TV, along with five other channels, began broadcasting via the Bangladesh-1 satellite after signing an agreement with BSCL.
-The official YouTube channel of Somoy TV was hacked by unknown hackers on 16 October 2022, subsequently being renamed to 'Ethereum 2.0', after the Ethereum cryptocurrency.
+The official YouTube channel of Somoy TV was hacked by unknown hackers on 16 October 2022, subsequently being renamed 'Ethereum 2.0', after the Ethereum cryptocurrency.
 The channel was reverted to its original form ten minutes after the hacking incident, but its name was not reverted until later.

 On 10 August 2024, it was reported that the managing director and chief executive of Somoy, Ahmed Jobaer, was relieved from his position and replaced by Shampa Rahman as the former.
 This decision was taken after a meeting of Somoy's Board of Directors.
 Jobaer later clarified that the license of Somoy was in his name and, according to regulations, he must be in charge of the main operations.
 He also stated that he would go to court to challenge the decision.
 Somoy later denied sacking Jobaer, calling the board meeting "illegal" on its web portal.

+Ahead of the event, Somoy TV became the official Bangladeshi broadcaster of the 2026 FIFA World Cup along with Bangladesh Television and T Sports.